ethereum/aleth/README.md

 ### Testing

-To run the tests, make sure you clone the tests repository from github.com/ethereum to tests as a sibling to cpp-ethereum.
+To run the tests, make sure you clone github.com/ethereum/tests and point the environment variable `ETHEREUM_TEST_PATH` to that path.

-### License

-All new contributions are under the [MIT license](http://opensource.org/licenses/MIT).
-See [LICENSE](LICENSE).
-Some old contributions are under the [GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.en.html).
-See [GPLV3_LICENSE](GPLV3_LICENSE).

 ### Contributing